TheFullMLAlchemist/NLP-Projects-/README.md

 In this dataset , we will have to predict if a customer is happy or not happy.

 Dataset Source: https://www.kaggle.com/ayanmaity/measuring-customer-happiness

+# Note to the contributors

+The notebooks are made on Kaggle IDE, to run these notebooks locally, configure paths according to your saved locations.
+Otherwise you can directly upload these Notebooks on Kaggle IDE and upload datasets to run them.